 How Google determines demographic information

-Mobile app demographics (Beta): You can now also try reaching mobile app users.
-This targeting feature uses an anonymous identifier linked to a customer's phone to remember which apps the person has used.
-We might associate the anonymous identifier with a demographic category based on the apps used on the device.
+Mobile app demographics: This targeting feature uses an advertising identifier linked to a customer's mobile device to remember which apps the person has used.
+We might associate the identifier with a demographic category based on web browsing and app activities on a mobile device.

-Keep in mind that we aren't able to gather or infer demographic information from everyone using the web or mobile apps, so if you limit your targeting to certain demographic groups, your ads may reach a more limited audience.
+Keep in mind that we aren't able to gather or infer demographic information from everyone using the web or mobile apps, so if you narrow your targeting with multiple specific demographic groups, your ads may reach a more limited audience.